The Cobra AK4138 is quite simply in a league of its own when it comes to the world of high-end remote alarm/immobilisers.

 They look the part too and can be painted to match the trim of your car if need be.
 I find that the grey colour matches about 90% of cars, but for those that are not grey, I normally have some pods which I have pre-sprayed black just in case.

 Looking at some of the alarms that claim to have a 5-star rating to it would only be right to give the AK4138 a 10 Star rating.
 It simply is that much better than the competition!

 - Two 2 Button Remotes

 - Panic Via Remote

 - Controlled Window Closure

-- Drivers Card (anti key theft)
+- Drivers Card Or ADR Card (anti key theft)

-- Additional Immobiliser via secure BUS line
+- Additional Immobiliser via a secure BUS line

-- Additional Siren for internal protection
+- 2nd Siren for internal protection

 - Pager Output